sruli/tranquill/README.md

 # Tranquill
-It's just a notebook—for whatever's on your mind.
+It's just a notebook—for whatever's on your mind…